fanoframework/fanoframework.github.io/error-handler/index.md

 ) : IErrorHandler;
 ```

 - `env` is environment variables enumerator.
+Read [CGI Environment](/environment)for more information about environment variables.
 - `exc` is exception instance to be handled.
 - `status` is integer value of HTTP code to send to client.
 - `msg` is string value of HTTP message to send to client